hialisabet/LINQ-Cheatsheet/README.md

    - `Where`: The `Where` method filters a sequence based on a condition and returns a new sequence, whereas `Any` returns a boolean value.

 10. Combination with Other LINQ Methods: The `Any` method can be combined with other LINQ methods like `Where`, `Select`, `OrderBy`, etc., to perform more complex queries and transformations on the data.

-By keeping these tips in mind, you can effectively use the `Any` method in LINQ to check for the existence of elements that satisfy specific conditions in your data sequences.